Become a Writer Today

 10. Waiting for the soda to come out, the vending machine made noises that made it sound like it wasn’t working correctly.

-If you still need help with the past particle, consider using a good grammar checker.
+If you still need help with the past participle, consider using a good grammar checker.
 It will help you find and fix errors in your work.
 Our tool of choice is Grammarly as it provides real-time suggestions and explanations based on your work.
-You’ll also enjoy our guide to grammar and syntax.
+You’ll also enjoy our guide to common grammar mistakes.